Benign early repolarization: Electrocardiography

 On an electrocardiogram (EKG or ECG), benign early repolarization may produce an elevation of the J-point and ST segment in 2 or more leads, similar to that observed in heart attacks (myocardial infarction).
 However, with benign early repolarization, the ST segment is usually concave up, rather than concave down (as with heart attacks), and there is a notable absence of reciprocal changes suggestive of ischemia on the EKG.

 Causes

-It is thought the causing mechanism of early repolarization is a more excitable ion channel system, which causes a quicker myocardium contraction.
-Studies have shown that higher testosterone levels in males result in an increased outward potassium currents causing J point elevation.
+It is thought that the mechanism causing early repolarization is a more excitable ion channel system, which causes a faster myocardium contraction.
+Studies have shown that higher testosterone levels in males result in an increased outward potassium currents causing J-point elevation.

 Epidemiology

 Benign early repolarization occurs in about 1 to 13 percent of the general population with a significant increase in occurrence within athletes and adolescents.
 In one study, an occurrence of early repolarization was observed in 31.6% of elite athletes while in another study occurrence was observed in 25.1% of athletes.

 Being a male is strongly associated with early repolarization ECG pattern, and 70% of subjects with early repolarization are males.
 Prevalence of early repolarization declines in males from early adulthood until middle-age which could suggest a hormonal influence on its presence.
 Early repolarization patterns are more common in physically active younger individuals, athletes and Africans.